anshulsamar/anshulsamar.github.io/_texts/psych103.md

 Students learn.
 They have to.
 The process is built this way - exhilarating and sometimes, painful.
-The students on the outside, sit quietly circled around, looking down at the fishbowl of 10 - 15 students.
+The students on the outside, sit quietly circled around, listneing to the fishbowl of 10 - 15 students.
 These are students who talk like them, look like them, and act just like them, but whose life stories and experiences are wildly different.